mbrooker/mbrooker-blog/_posts/2024-12-17-occ-and-isolation.md

 1. <a name="foot1"></a> This general framing is my OCC backward validation bias showing, but it extends to most pessimistic approaches too.
 2. <a name="foot2"></a> These special cases, like the catalog and `FOR UPDATE`, don't fit nicely into the academic framework of SI, and most databases will need to handle them differently from regular key accesses.
 3. <a name="foot3"></a> You will find, typically online, folks who deny that these trade-offs exist.
 Those people are wrong, both theoretically and practically.
+4. <a name="foot4"></a> You can find Aurora DSQL's [hermitage SQL test set here](https://github.com/marcbrooker/hermitage/blob/master/dsql.md).
+You may notice that it's very similar to PostgreSQL's `repeatable read` set, but non-blocking instead of blocking.